Precision Data Capture with Airsuv's ARC System

 Every mission — regardless of sector or asset type — is structured to the ARC five-layer capture system, operated on an enterprise drone platform carrying 48MP RGB imaging, radiometric thermal IR, and a laser rangefinder.

-That binary standard is what makes Airsuv's datasets immediately usable by structural engineers, O&M teams, conservation architects, and asset managers without additional processing.
+That binary standard is what makes AIRSUV's datasets immediately usable by structural engineers, O&M teams, conservation architects, and asset managers — without additional processing.

 Six Sectors.
+One Standard.

-Airsuv operates across six defined inspection sectors.
 Each has its own data requirements, applicable standards, and delivery format.

 ARC - Sectors